jcame/WholeGenomeAssembly/README.md

 - racon
 - unicycler

-If you miss any of them you can install them through CONDA as folllows:
+You will have to install these dependencies through CONDA as folllows:

 ```
 #conda install -c bioconda trimmomatic